Aliases for CTSK Gene

 GeneCards Summary for CTSK Gene

 CTSK (Cathepsin K) is a Protein Coding gene.
-Diseases associated with CTSK include pycnodysostosis and hyperostosis, endosteal.
-Among its related pathways are Degradation of the extracellular matrix and Immune System.
-GO annotations related to this gene include cysteine-type endopeptidase activity and collagen binding.
-An important paralog of this gene is CTSW.
+Diseases associated with CTSK include Pycnodysostosis and Nail Disorder, Nonsyndromic Congenital, 9.
+Among its related pathways are Apoptosis Modulation and Signaling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and collagen binding.
+An important paralog of this gene is CTSS.

-Closely involved in osteoclastic bone resorption and may participate partially in the disorder of bone remodeling.
+Thiol protease involved in osteoclastic bone resorption and may participate partially in the disorder of bone remodeling.
 Displays potent endoprotease activity against fibrinogen at acid pH.
 May play an important role in extracellular matrix degradation.
+Involved in the release of thyroid hormone thyroxine (T4) by limited proteolysis of TG/thyroglobulin in the thyroid follicle lumen (PubMed:11082042).

 Cathepsins are a group of lysosomal proteases that have a key role in cellular protein turnover.
 The term cathepsin includes serine proteases (cathepsins A and G), aspartic proteases (cathepsin D and E) as well as the cysteine proteases (cathepsins B, C, F, H, K, L, O, S, W and Z).